jeremy-miller/portal/README.md

 - [License](#license)

 ## Motivation
-I created this project to learn Elixir.
+I created this project to try Elixir.

 ## Usage
 This implementation uses a Docker container to isolate the execution environment.